n4mlz/Cyrius/kernel/src/device/block/DESIGN.md

 - `VirtioBlockDevice` implements `BlockDevice`, retains negotiated feature bits, and exposes helper methods (`block_size`, `capacity_sectors`) for higher layers.
 - Requests are issued synchronously, polling the used index until completion, and the queue lock serialises access so callers can hold only `&self`.
 - Flush requests are only accepted when `VIRTIO_BLK_F_FLUSH` was negotiated; otherwise `flush()` returns `FlushUnsupported`.
-- Error cases surface as `VirtioBlockError`, covering MMIO failures, DMA allocation issues, buffer alignment mistakes, and device-reported status codes.
+- Error cases surface as `VirtioBlockError`, covering PCI transport failures, DMA allocation issues, buffer alignment mistakes, and device-reported status codes.

 ## Testing and Instrumentation
-- Unit tests validate virtqueue initialisation, descriptor chaining, and status flag handling in a host-only environment using fake MMIO windows.
+- Unit tests validate virtqueue initialisation, descriptor chaining, and status flag handling around the split queue layout.
-- Integration tests boot QEMU with `-device virtio-blk-device,drive=...` and verify that a known sector reads back the expected signature, logging via the UART console for automated checks.
+- Integration tests boot QEMU with an auto-generated virtio-blk image (`target/virtio-blk-test.img`) and verify that sector 0 contains the `"CYRIUSBL"` signature.
+Tests expect `virtio-blk-pci,disable-legacy=on`; when the modern device is absent the case logs a skip message instead of failing hard.
+- Debug builds emit a concise `println!` summarising queue depth, block size, capacity, and negotiated features to help with bring-up logs.

 ## Known Open Questions
 - Multi-queue scaling (per-CPU virtqueues) will require a queue allocator that can hand out distinct rings and DmaRegions per CPU.